Skip to content

 Port Range: 3389

-Source: Enter the IP addresses that you use to connect to the WorkSpace.
+Source: Enter the IP addresses that you use to connect to your WorkSpace.
 To connect to a WorkSpace with a public IP address from outside AWS, check the public IP address and then enter it.
-If you want to connect from an EC2 instance, then provide its private IP address.
-For WorkSpaces launched on a public subnet without internet access turned on in the Directory, use the WorkSpace private IP address to connect.
+If you want to connect from an Amazon EC2 instance, then provide its private IP address.
+For WorkSpaces launched on a public subnet without internet access turned on in the Directory, use the WorkSpace private IP address.
 For more information, see How do I associate an Elastic IP address with a WorkSpace?

-Use the RDP from the IP addresses that you specified to connect to the WorkSpace.
-Complete the following steps:
+To use the RDP from the IP addresses that you specified to connect to your WorkSpace, complete the following steps:

 1. Open Remote Desktop Connection.

-3. For Enter your credentials, use any Active Directory user credentials that is a member of the Remote Desktop Users group in Active Directory.
-Then, choose Ok.
+3. For Enter your credentials, use the credentials of any Active Directory user that is a member of the Remote Desktop Users group in Active Directory.
+Then, choose OK.

 Related information